jhpyle/docassemble/_docs/installation.md

 sudo a2dismod ssl
 {% endhighlight %}

-If there are other applications sharing the [Apache] web server, you can change the configuration to do what you want.

-If your **docassemble** interviews are not thread-safe, for example because different interviews on your server use different locales, change `threads=5` to `processes=5 threads=1`.
-This will cause [Apache] to run [WSGI] in a "prefork" configuration.
-This is slower than the multi-thread configuration.
-See [`update_locale()`] for more information about **docassemble** and thread safety.

 # Setting up the SQL server

 `docassemble` uses a SQL database.
 These instructions assume you are